railsbridge-boston/railsbridge-boston/views/installfest/install/windows_console2.markdown

 instructor.

 If you do see these things, congratulations!
 You've just installed and configured an awesome console.
-You are ready for the next section, "Using the Command Prompt".
+You are ready for the next section, "Using the Command Line".

 [« Back to Installfest](/installfest)